coderDJing/essentia-build/README.md

     so SVM high-level models have all required descriptors.
   * The streaming extractor respects equal/non-equal loudness options so `tonal.tuning_frequency` is stored before tonal midlevel stages.
+  * The streaming extractor adds `rhythm.danceability` and aligns BPM histogram keys with SVM expectations (while keeping legacy aliases).
+  * The streaming extractor backfills missing BPM histogram and danceability rhythm descriptors to keep SVM evaluation from crashing.

 Versions